47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 ### Syscalls
 If you have access to the source code, you may want to eliminate any potentially harmful syscalls, as you never know how the program is going to behave while being fuzzed.
-Additionaly, if you have just the binary file, you can make use of custom preload libraries such as [preeny](https://github.com/zardus/preeny) to change the behavior of the syscalls.
+Additionaly, if you have just the binary file, you can make use of custom preload libraries such as [preeny](https://github.com/zardus/preeny) to dynamically change the behavior of the syscalls.

 #### Other reasons to edit syscalls may include:
 * Redirecting socket IO to the console